-In addition, you can report the occurrence to David Llewellyn at TheCircumcisionLawyer.com or to the attorneys at ARCLAW - those specifically working for the rights of babies/children in the areas of genital cutting and harmful medical practices impacting the genital integrity of human beings.
+You can report the occurrence to David Llewellyn at TheCircumcisionLawyer.com or to the attorneys at ARCLAW - those specifically working for the rights of babies/children in the areas of genital cutting and harmful medical practices impacting the genital integrity of human beings.
 They may be able to send a letter on your behalf.

 In the end, the best pediatric word of advice for baby boys:

-INTACT = DON'T RETRACT.
+INTACT = DO NOT RETRACT.

 Only clean what is seen.

-Wash like a finger: outside only.
+Wipe like a finger: outside only, base to tip.